carloshkruger/bitrefill/README.md

 Node.js library for the Bitrefill B2B API.

+There is a demo file (src/demo.ts).
+To execute it, run npm run demo.

 ## Install

 This is just a demonstration of how this library would be used.
 It is not published on NPM.